mattmohandiss/cube/entity/ARCHITECTURE.md

 2. **Initialization**: The animation system loads and configures the spritesheet
 3. **State Management**: Entity states trigger different animations
 4. **Update Cycle**: Entity positions and animations are updated each frame
-5. **Depth Calculation**: Proper depth is calculated for sorting with world objects
-6. **Rendering**: Entities are rendered as billboards with the current animation frame
+5. **Rendering**: Entities are rendered as billboards with the current animation frame, with depth sorting handled by the GPU

 ## Integration with Other Modules